erronintila/erronintila/README.md

 - 👋 Hi, I’m @erronintila, a software developer from the Philippines.
 - 👀 I’m interested in art, technology, and dogs.
 - 🌱 I’m currently learning full stack application development using Laravel and Vue.js.
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 You can reach me through my email: erronintila@gmail.com

 <!---
 erronintila/erronintila is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.